keithschulze/BioInfoSummer-Workshop/automate/automate.md

 # Automation

-First, let's get a reference to an open image in ImageJ and split the channels into 3 separate images.
+First, let's get the open image from ImageJ and split the channels into 3 separate images.

 ```python
 from ij import IJ, ImagePlus